silcgroup/website/projects.markdown

 Type preservation for dependent types is a fundamentally hard problem and has been stalled for fifteen years.
-Dependent type theory has been used a foundation for mathematics analogous to set theory.
+Dependent type theory has been used as a foundation for mathematics analogous to set theory.
 Every standard compiler design decision must also avoid running afoul of fundamental problems such as Girard's Paradox (the type-theoretic version of Russel's Paradox) and Gödel's incompleteness theorem.
-An impossibility result fifteen years ago showed that a known verified type-preserving compiler pass---the standard typed CPS translation---leads to Girard's paradox when used on dependently typed languages ([Barthe and Uustalu 2002][#barthe2002]).
+An impossibility result in 2002 showed that a known verified type-preserving compiler pass---the standard typed CPS translation---leads to Girard's paradox when used on dependently typed languages ([Barthe and Uustalu 2002][#barthe2002]).

-Our group has recently developed alternative type-preserving versions of the two major front-end compiler passes, including an alternative CPS translation that avoids Girard's paradox.
+Our group has recently developed an alternative CPS translation that avoids Girard's paradox ([Bowman et al. 2018][#bowman2018]), and is working on a second major compiler pass.

 [#appel2015]: http://doi.org/10.1145/2701415 "Verification of a Cryptographic Primitive: SHA-256"
 [#barthe2002]: http://doi.org/10.1145/509799.503043 "CPS Translating Inductive and Coinductive Types"